qwaneu/qwaneu.github.io/_drafts/tdd-glanceable-tests.md

        nonEmptyExpenseRequestDetailData {travellingFrom = invalidPlace}))
 ```

-But now the method is so long that it is no longer glanceable... let's have a
+we renamed `nonEmpty` to `nonEmptyExpenseRequestDetailData` But now the method
+is so long that it is no longer glanceable.
+Let's have a look at our data
-look at our data structure:
+structure:

 ```haskell
 nonEmpty ::  { travellingFrom :: Place